jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q8: How would you find the customers who have placed orders in the last 6 months but not in the last 3 months?
+<b> Q8: How would you find the customers who have placed orders in the last 6 months but not in the last 3 months?</b>

 <details>
   <summary>A8:</summary>